mesonbuild/meson/docs/markdown/CMake-module.md

 executable(exe1, ['sources'], dependencies: [cm_lib])
 ```

-The `subproject` method is almost identical to the normal meson
+The `subproject` method is almost identical to the normal Meson
 `subproject` function.
 The only difference is that a CMake project
-instead of a meson project is configured.
+instead of a Meson project is configured.

 The returned `sub_proj` supports the same options as a "normal"
 subproject.
 Meson automatically detects CMake build targets, which can